issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 <img width="350" alt="image" src="https://github.com/user-attachments/assets/1f701179-0663-49ca-8333-fe8ae702ee1e">

+- use the below script to create the target table
+-
 ### Streaming data to Pub/Sub
 We'll use Kaggle's reviews dataset https://www.kaggle.com/datasets/ahmedabdulhamid/reviews-dataset.
 There are multiple ways to stream data from a bigQuery table to PubSub.
 For the purpose of the demo and as we are talking about Continuous Queries, we'll use that feature to push the data in Pub/Sub